DopeBiscuit/ECE413s-ASIC-Design-Traffic_Light-Project/README.md

 |
 ├── work                        # Directory contains the System Verilog code files for the modules
 |   |
-|   ├── trafficSystem.sv        # Top-Level module of the smart traffic system
+|   ├── traffic_system.v        # Top-Level module of the smart traffic system
-|   ├── controller.sv           # Module responsible for the states of the traffic lights
+|   ├── traffic_light_controller.v           # Module responsible for the states of the traffic lights
-|   └──  trafficLight.sv        # Module of the traffic light
+|   └──  traffic_light.v        # Module of the traffic light
 |
 ├── tests                       # Directory containing testbenches for each module
 |   |